erdioran/carmate-docs/data_deletion.md

-# Data Deletion Instructions for EventShare
+# Data Deletion Instructions for CarMate

 ## How to Delete Your Data

 ### 1. In-App Deletion
-1. Open the EventShare app
+1. Open the CarMate app
 2. Go to Settings
 3. Select "Account"
 4. Choose "Delete Account"